 Compatibility

-The following capabilities are available when targeting containers.
+The following capabilities are available when targeting containers, running standalone or in a container orchestration platform like Kubernetes:

 Docker